asronline/dipity/README.md

 Steps/Flow:

--> User signs in to Pocket (Pop-over in Chrome to allow user to do that)
+- User signs in to Pocket (Pop-over in Chrome to allow user to do that)

--> Pop-over then refelcts logged in state + link to Pocket profile
+- Pop-over then refelcts logged in state + link to Pocket profile

--> User goes to FB
+- User goes to FB

--> Dipity injects random article into user's feed
+- Dipity injects random article into user's feed

--> Dipity article also has quick links
+- Dipity article also has quick links

---> Choose another random article instead
+ - Choose another random article instead

---> Ability to click and load article in iframe
+ - Ability to click and load article in iframe

--> Dipity marks article as read once opened on Pocket
+- Dipity marks article as read once opened on Pocket

--> Dipity article reflects it has been read and smiley face
+- Dipity article reflects it has been read and smiley face
+- Oooh ability to add articles in your feed to "Dipity" basically sending it to Pocket

 Pocket API
 https://getpocket.com/developer/